grcheulishvili/grcheulishvili.github.io/content/research/building-a-polymorphic-engine.md

 ## The Verdict

 I ran the mutator against a sample agent three times to generate three variants.

-**The Source Transformation:**

-Here is how the pieces combine.
-The engine injected Opaque Predicates (Step 2), wrapped the strings (Step 3), and injected the helper (Step 4).
+Here is how the pieces combine: the engine injected Opaque Predicates (Step 2), wrapped the strings (Step 3), and injected the helper (Step 4).

 ```go
 func hello() string {